 So, I just "Conquered the Hill."
 And I am hungry.
 What kind of refreshments will be available at the finish line?
 You can enjoy some tasty treats at the finish line, and we'll keep you posted as we finalize what they will be!

 Also, I am thirsty.
 Where can I get a beer or other tasty beverage?
-You can visit our corporate sponsor, The Hotel Crittenden, right across the road from the finish line.
+You can visit any of the local bars in the area!
 They love our runners as much as we do and they'll hook you up with what you're looking for!